Amphetamines and Addiction Treatment

 Rapid heart rate

-In addition to overdose risks, a person is at risk for health complications from amphetamine abuse if they have heart problems.
-Very fast heart rates could harm a person’s heart and lead to potentially deadly heart rhythms.
-In addition, if a person abuses amphetamines by injecting them, they place themselves at greater risks for injection-related illnesses.
+In addition to overdose risks, a person could have health complications if they have heart problems.
+Very fast heart rates could lead to potentially deadly heart rhythms.
+In addition, if a person uses an injection they place themselves at greater risks for injection-related illnesses.
 These include Hepatitis C and HIV, as well as endocarditis.

-People who abuse amphetamines for a long time are at an increased risk for developing a medical condition that is similar to schizophrenia.
+People who have taken stimulants for a long time are at an increased risk for developing a medical condition that is similar to schizophrenia.
 Doctors call this “amphetamine psychosis.”4 It causes a person to experience a sensation of paranoia as well as visual and auditory hallucinations.
 People may start to engage in skin picking and exhibit violent, bizarre, and erratic behavior.

 In addition to health risks, a person can experience the side effects of addiction.
 These include financial, legal, and social problems.